 In instances where the seriousness of the combined offences is such that it falls significantly below the custody threshold, or where a significant amount of time has elapsed between the offences, the court may consider it excessive to impose the statutory minimum sentence.

 The court should consider the following factors to determine whether it would be unjust to impose the statutory minimum sentence:

 - Strong personal mitigation

-- Whether there is a strong prospect of rehabilitation
+- Whether there is a significant prospect of rehabilitation

-- Whether custody will result in significant impact on others
+- Whether a custodial sentence will result in a significant impact on others

 What about 'highly dangerous weapons'?

 Supplementary guidance has been included as to what constitutes a highly dangerous weapon.